 - “An offhand remark”, meaning a remark given without much thought or preparation.

-How to get people believe you
+How to get people to believe you

 When we are accused of something we didn’t do, we tend to get all emotional and say things like “I didn’t do it”, “I wasn’t there”, “I have no idea!”

-This, of course, may not apply in certain situations, but the more intense the situation, the more important the issue at hand, the more likely is the person to lie or hold back some important information.
+This, of course, may not apply in certain situations, but the more intense the situation and the more critical the issue at hand, the more likely it is that the person is lying or holding back some vital information.

-They will either compulsively clean and rearrange things or constantly try to talk about unrelated subjects in order to distract you.
+They will either compulsively clean and rearrange things or constantly try to talk about unrelated subjects to distract you.

 Palms up, palms down

-Like with everything else in body language, cultural differences are possible.
-For example, classic Western come-here gesture (arm extended while waving toward yourself with your palm up) would be seen as degrading in South Korea.
+For example, the classic Western come-here gesture (arm extended while waving toward yourself with your palm up) would be seen as degrading in South Korea.

-When two equal people shake hands, their hands will remain vertical with each hand looking like a mirror reflection of the other hand.
+When two equal people shake hands, their hands will remain vertical, with each hand looking like a mirror reflection of the other hand.

 Be that consciously or subconsciously, their hands always end up on the top unless, of course, the other person doesn’t accept their dominance and engages with them in a symbolic power struggle.

-An easy way to deal with this is to put your left hand over their right hand forming a double-hand handshake.
-That will definitely create a power switch.
+An easy way to deal with this is to put your left hand over their right hand, forming a double-hand handshake.
+By doing this, you create a power switch.